Beaches, Bars, Bodies & Bliss

 - 8 Weeks

-Explore two of Indonesia's greatest concentration of islands in these little-visited regions.
+Explore two of Indonesia's greatest concentrations of islands in these little-visited regions.

-In Makassar, pause amid the pandemonium for excellent seafood.
+In Makassar pause amid the pandemonium for excellent seafood.
 But don’t overdo it, as you want to be fully alive for the elaborate funeral ceremonies in Tana Toraja, a nine-hour bus trip from Makassar.
-From here, another long bus ride (13 hours) takes you to the transport hub of Poso.
-Break your journey at the tidy lakeside town of Tentena.
-A five-hour bus ride from Poso gets you to Ampana, where you take a ferry to the amazing, beguiling Togean Islands for days of island- and hammock-hopping between iconic beaches.
+From here, another long bus ride (10 hours) takes you to the mountain-lake town of Tentena, from where you can access the ancient megalithic statues of Lore Lindu.
+A four-hour shared-car journey whisks you from Tentena to Ampana, where you take a ferry to the amazing, beguiling Togean Islands for days of island- and hammock-hopping between iconic beaches.

-Tearing yourself away, boat to Gorontalo, then bus it or fly to Manado and take a boat to laid-back Pulau Bunaken.
-Fly from Manado to Kota Ambon on Maluku’s Pulau Ambon.
-Pause only briefly, then take the new fast ferry to the crystalline seas, multicoloured reefs and empty beaches of the historic Banda Islands.
-Make your way back to Ambon and fly to Ternate, which is as pretty a tropical island paradise as you'll find.
-Finally make the jaunt southeast to the Kei Islands, for one perfect beach after another.
+Tearing yourself away, boat to Gorontalo, then board a bus or plane to Manado and take a boat to laid-back Pulau Bunaken.
+Fly from Manado to Pulau Ternate, which is as pretty a tropical island paradise as you'll find.
+From there, fly onto Kota Ambon on Maluku’s Pulau Ambon.
+Pause only briefly, then take the fast ferry to the crystalline seas, multicoloured reefs and empty beaches of the historic Banda Islands.
+Finally make the jaunt by boat southeast to the Kei Islands, for one perfect beach after another.